 - Allow your horse to rest in the shade between classes and leave them with a full bucket of water to drink from as they like at all times.

-- If you’re on a trail, choose water sources that appear fresh, clear, cool and free from odour.
+- If you’re on a trail, choose water sources that appear fresh, clear, cool, and free from odor.
 You can also give your horse short breaks to graze as grass contains moisture.